tytydraco/yessleep/out/My_Paralyzed_Uncle_is_Trying_To_Tell_Me_Something.md

-"Locked In Syndrome", by Tonight's Terror
+"Locked In Syndrome" by Tonight's Terror

 The minute I answered my Dad’s phone call, I knew something was wrong.
 He used his voice that had the strain and forced calm I recognized as the preamble to bad news.
 Then it came: My Great Uncle Charlie had suffered a stroke the night before.
 You’re likely thinking, “Great Uncle?
 Did you even know him?”
 I did.
 And my Dad knew him even better.
 Charlie had raised my father from the age of 10 after a car accident had taken his parents.